 This year marks the first full round of Syncros components and Scott is not shy about spec’ing them on their full line of bikes.
 They are also not shy about hitting the aftermarket to carve out their spot in the crowd.
 The RL1.0 carbon clinchers represent the flagship all-rounder wheelset in the line.
 At 32mm deep, the RL1.0’s are deep enough to provide aero advantage without becoming overly suceptible to dreaded crosswind.
 Looking them over, the complete package leaves little to be desired.

-Teaming up with DT Swiss on the hubs and spokes, the RL1.0′s are light and fast.
+Teaming up with DT Swiss, the RL1.0’s are light and fast.
 Leveraging the DT Swiss Star Ratchet rear hub is a no-brainer as their components are readily available and time-proven.
 The full-black design is stealthy and looks fantastic paired with my Scott Foil 40 (really stepped things up, I might say).

 Coming off the stock Shimano WH R501 wheels to these was truly eye-opening.
 I’ve ridden carbon clinchers on stock bikes previously and have been thoroughly impressed with their performance, but I didn’t have a prior benchmark comparison.
-With over 2000 miles logged on the Foil 40 pared with the Shimano boat anchors, I immediately felt a drastic difference after switching to the RL1.0′s.
-That change was simple: install the DT Swiss carbon-specific brake pads and then adjust the rear derailleur.
+With over 2000 miles logged on the Foil 40 pared with the Shimano boat anchors, I immediately felt a drastic difference after switching to the RL1.0’s.
+That change was simple: install the DT Swiss carbon-specific brake pads, slap on the wheels and then adjust the rear derailleur.

 To make the before/after comparison as fair as possible, I equipped the RL1.0’s with the same tubes and tires as the R501’s.
 Those tires are the versatile 25mm Continental Grand Prix 4000S.
 I find the 25mm width to provide added comfort and handling with no trade-off in the speed department.